 The river splits around a long island and picks up speed.
+The preferred line is generally down the right but the left line is possible.
 When the channels converge the river bends to the right through the main part of the rapid.

 The river curves to the right around a large gravel bar, then curves back to the left around a narrow gooseneck of hillside.
 The current pushes against the cliffs and boulders on the outside of each curve, creating waves and turbulence.
 Two constrictions create bigger drops.

 The property was owned in the 1920's by famous western novelist, Zane Grey.